SavanFlou/versatile_thermostat/documentation/en/feature-window.md

 1. A **delay in seconds** before any change.
 This allows you to open a window quickly without stopping the heating.
 2. The action to take when the opening is detected as open.
 The possible actions are:
-   1. _Turn off_: the _VTherm_ will be turned off.
+   1. _Turn off_: the VTherm will be turned off.
    2. _Fan only_: heating or cooling will be turned off, but the equipment will continue to ventilate (for compatible equipment).
-   3. _Frost protection_: the "Frost Protection" preset temperature will be selected on the _VTherm_ without changing the current preset (see notes below).
+   3. _Frost protection_: the "Frost Protection" preset temperature will be selected on the VTherm without changing the current preset (see notes below).
-   4. _Eco_: the "Eco" preset temperature will be applied to the _VTherm_ without changing the current preset (see notes below).
+   4. _Eco_: the "Eco" preset temperature will be applied to the VTherm without changing the current preset (see notes below).

 When the detector switches to open:
-1. _VTherm_ waits for the specified delay.
+1. the VTherm waits for the specified delay.
-2. If the window is still open after the delay, the _VTherm_ state (Heating / Cooling / ..., current preset, current target temperature) is saved and the action is performed.
+2. If the window is still open after the delay, the VTherm state (Heating / Cooling /…, current preset, current target temperature) is saved and the action is performed.

 Similarly, when the detector switches to closed:
-1. _VTherm_ waits for the specified delay.
+1. the VTherm waits for the specified delay.
 2. If the window is still closed after the delay, the state before the window opening is restored.

 ## Auto Mode